Messapic language: Italic

-A small corpus of Messapic vocabulary did pass into Latin.
-They include baltea from balta (swamp), deda (nurse), gandeia (sword), horeia (small fishing boat), mannus (pony/small horse) from manda.
-Messapic was an intermediary for the passing of several, mostly ancient Greek words, into Latin such as paro (small ship) from Greek paroon.
-The Latin form of Odysseus, Ulixes might derive from a Messapic variant like the ethnonym Graeci which may have been used in its original form by Illyrians for their Greek neighbours in Epirus.
-A Messapic morphological intermediary has been proposed for Latin lancea (spear) and balaena (from Greek phallaina).
-In literature, Horace and Ennius who came from the region are the only authors of Roman antiquity who have preserved the non-Italic word laama (swamp) which might be Messapic.
+A limited corpus of Messapic lexical items passed into Latin.
+These include baltea (from balta, 'swamp'), deda ('nurse'), gandeia ('sword'), horeia ('small fishing boat'), and mannus ('pony, small horse', from manda).
+Messapic also appears to have served as an intermediary channel for the transmission of several, mostly archaic, Greek words into Latin.
+For example, paro ('small ship') is derived via Messapic from Greek paroon.
+The Latin form Ulixes may likewise represent a Messapic variant of Odysseus, parallel to the ethnonym Graeci, which may reflect an Illyrian term for the Greek populations of Epirus.
+A Messapic intermediary has also been proposed for Latin lancea ('spear') and balaena (ultimately from Greek phallaina).
+In literary sources, Horace and Ennius—both natives of the region—are the only Roman authors to preserve the non-Italic word laama ('swamp'), which is plausibly of Messapic origin.